HackYourFuture-CPH/FP-annotatetheweb-class10/installations.md

 ##### Environment variables for Local DB

 Please make sure that you .env file matches your workbench connections settings.
-Be aware that this password it your own workbench password so it might not be root.
+Be aware that this password it's your own workbench password, so it might not be root.
 Check the images below.

 <img width=200px height=150px src="/env_file_db_credentials.png"  alt="environment db credentials"></a>